ksawery29/isolated-js/readme.md

 ### Event listeners
 The untrusted code can listen to events from your predefined functions.
 To do this, you will need to create a predefined function using eventListener("name") and then call the function from the untrusted code.
 Args **must** be passed as either an object, an array, a string, or a number.

+**Note**: `removeOnFinish` must be set to false to use event listeners.
+Otherwise, the iframe will be removed before the event is dispatched.

 ```js
 // your code, predefined functions
 const predefined = {